MiniGameWorlds/MiniGameWorld-Controller/README.md

 # MiniGameWorld-Controller
-- The OPs can control MiniGameWord with players (Non-OP players are under control by the OPs)
+Make OP players can control NON-OP players with minigames

 # Rules
+- Minigame can have only 1 instance.
 - Non-OP players can NOT use all commands and NOT access via sign block of MiniGameWorld
 - MiniGame will never start without the OPs start (`/mwc start [<minigame>]`)